 Companion Planting with Agapanthus

 Agapanthus thrives in U.S. Department of Agriculture plant hardiness zones 7 through 11.
-This perennial can reach 5 feet tall, depending on variety, and looks most attractive grown in masses of color.
+This perennial can reach 5 feet (1.5 m.) tall, depending on variety, and looks most attractive grown in masses of color.
 Dwarf agapanthus, such as Peter Pan or Agapetite, may grow only to 24 inches (61 cm.), or even shorter.

 Agapanthus plants require well-draining soil and full to partial sun to grow happily.
 In cooler regions, plant them in full sun; in warmer climes, partial sun works best.
 While these blue African lilies require regular irrigation, they’ll be happiest if you allow the soil to dry out between drinks.

 Plants That Grow Well with Agapanthus